Short-Learning/shortinette/rust/subjects/06/README.md

 }
 ```

-4. Every time an `unsafe` block is used, it must be annotated with a `SAFETY:` directive, explaining the
+4. Every time an `unsafe` block is used, it must be annotated with a `SAFETY:` comment, explaining the
 thinking process behind this code.

 ```rust